sanazk1/ToDoList/README.md

 command-line.
 Once they are using the application, the user should be able to also edit, mark as done or remove tasks.
 They can also quit and save the current task list to file, and then restart the application with the former state restored.

 Some requirements:
-‣ Each task has a task title, due date, status and project:
+‣ Each task has a task title, due date, status and project\
-‣ Displays a collection of tasks that can be sorted both by date and project ‣ Supports the ability to add, edit, mark as done, and remove tasks ‣ Supports a text-based user interface
+‣ Displays a collection of tasks that can be sorted both by date and project\
+‣ Supports the ability to add, edit, mark as done, and remove tasks\
+‣ Supports a text-based user interface\
 ‣ Loads and saves task list to file

 Once the application starts, the following main menu will be displayed as follows: